jackocnr/intl-tel-input/README.md

 When setting `defaultCountry` to `"auto"`, we use a service called [ipinfo](http://ipinfo.io) which requires a special token to be used over https, or if you make >1000 requests/day.
 Use this option to pass in that token.

 **nationalMode**
-Type: `Boolean` Default: `false`
+Type: `Boolean` Default: `true`
 Allow users to enter national numbers (and not have to think about international dial codes).
 Formatting, validation and placeholders still work.
-Then you can use `getCleanNumber` to extract a standardised (E.164) international number - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/national-mode.html).
+Then you can use `getNumber` to extract a full international number - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/national-mode.html).

 **numberType**
 Type: `String` Default: `""`